bondarukoleh/html_css_playground/modern_html_css_course/info/basics.md

 To be more responsive, instead of static width: 100px we can use max-width: 100px, means if screen will be less than \
 100px - browser will try automatically show all content.

+`Box-sizing, outline`
+Outline responsible for behavior out of the element boarder. outline-offset also a interesting one.
+Box-sizing gives you ability to keep element width and height keep strict to size that you have set.
+Without adding margin and padding or border-width.

 `floats`
 Before css grids and flex-boxes, float was used a lot.
 You shouldn't use it now. \
 ```clear``` - thing that you want to use with floats.
 Floats:left - says the element to float, be on the top level (my